 These have included projects like large multi-family projects to student housing, assisted living facilities, and even office buildings.
 Thatâ€™s why when it comes to finding experienced wood framing contractors in Massachusetts, homeowners, business owners, and general contractors call on Wells Custom Framers to get the job done right, on time, and within the specified budget.

 The Better Option for Commercial Construction

-There are plenty of advantages that commercial framing offers when compared to more traditional steel construction.
+Commercial wood framing has plenty of advantages when compared to more traditional steel construction.
 Chief among them are:

 Affordability & Durability

 Wood is cheaper than both steel and concrete by a wide margin.
 And, when looked at in terms of the entire project requirements, commercial wood framing will most certainly result in a lower overall project cost, given that a wooden beam will cost far less than a steel beam of the same dimensions.
 More importantly, if treated correctly, wood is just as durable as steel, if not more.
 The fact that most of the ancient man-made structures that have survived to present day are made of wood stands as testament to its capability & durability.

 Pound for pound, wood is a natural insulator in another league when compared to either steel or concrete.
 While commercial structures made from these â€˜modernâ€™ materials need significant planning to keep its occupants comfortable, commercial wood framed structures on the other hand, benefit from the materialâ€™s high insulation properties.
 This means that internal heating and cooling systems need to work less, resulting in lower energy bills every month.

 Damage to the internal structure of a commercial building happens for a variety of reasons, both during the construction process, and post-handover as well.
 For buildings made from steel and concrete, this can mean a costly repair process as both materials cannot be repaired easily without specialized tools and equipment.
 Wooden frames on the other hand are easy to repair with minimal damage to the surrounding structure.